kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_2.md

 ![contract Storage](./images/17-contract%20Storage.png)

 Then on the Menu Bar, click on the icon "Solidity compiler".
 We keep the default parameters.
 We'll explain them later.
 There are 2 buttons:
 -	**Compile 1_Storage.sol**: the IDE detects which file is in the active tab of the Text Editor and proposes to compile it.
-If you activate a different tab, this button will change name.
+If you activate a different tab in the Text Editor pane, this button will change name.
 -	**Compile and Run script**.

 ![Remix compile](./images/18-Remix%20compile.png)